-When properly installed, a metal roof system's life expectancy is second to none.
-But like all roof systems, they require regular maintenance and repair.
-Repairing a roof can be a hit or miss proposition.
-Done properly, repairs can outlive the roof system itself.
-Done improperly, those same repairs can continue to break and fail, leaving the homeowner or building owner with a continual leak condition.
-A recurring leak condition can be a source of aggravation, but it also can lead to interior building damage and potential mold growth.
-It is always best to fix the problem right the first time to ensure your solution provides a watertight roof system for a long time.
+But no building material, especially one that faces the constant weather battering of a roof, lives forever.
+Like all roofing systems, a metal roof requires regular maintenance and repair.
+Any roofing repair can be a hit or miss proposition.
+Done properly, repairs can last as long as the roof system itself.
+Done improperly, those same repairs can quickly break and fail, leaving the homeowner or building owner with a recurrent or constant leak.
+A recurring leak condition can be aggravating, but more serious is the interior damage and mold growth it can cause.
+It is always best to fix a roofing problem quickly and correctly.

-Repairs to the surface of a metal roof system can be particularly difficult.
-Metal roofing repairs are prone to premature failure because the patched area may have a different rate of expansion and contraction than the existing metal roofing panels.
-This difference in expansion and contraction between the two products places stress on the repair and leads to cracking, splitting and ultimately failure of the patch.
+Repairs to a metal roof system can be particularly difficult.
+Metal roofing repairs are prone to premature failure because the patched area may have a different rate of expansion and contraction than the surrounding metal.
+This difference in expansion and contraction between the two products places stress on the repair, which can lead to cracking, splitting and, ultimately, failure of the patch.

 - Metal snips

 - Metal file or emery cloth

 - Sheet metal to match the type of metal used in the roof

 - Urethane sealant, color-matched to the metal roofing patch

 - Paint, color-matched to the metal panel being repaired.

 - Simple Green or another cleaner that does not leave a residue